 Lawrenceville DUI Lawyer – Lawrenceville DUI Attorney

-If you were arrested for DUI in Lawrenceville, Georgia, or anywhere in Gwinnett County, you only have ten business days to save your driving privilege.
-You (or your Lawrenceville DUI Lawyer) must file an Administrative License Suspension (ALS) Hearing request within ten business days for $150.
-If the hearing is not requested within the ten-day timeframe, your license will be suspended automatically.
+If you were arrested for DUI in Lawrenceville, Georgia, or anywhere in Gwinnett County, you only have thirty days to save your driving privilege.
+You (or your Lawrenceville DUI Lawyer) must file an Administrative License Suspension (ALS) Hearing request or an ignition interlock device request within thirty days for $150.
+If the hearing is not requested within the thirty-day timeframe, your license will be suspended automatically.
 If you have been accused of refusing the State's chemical test of your breath, blood, or urine, your license will be suspended for one year, with no opportunity for a permit.
 Contact an experienced Lawrenceville DUI Attorney as soon as possible after your Lawrenceville DUI arrest.

 How To Save Your Driver's License

 - First, you should hire an experienced Lawrenceville DUI Attorney.
 There are many things to consider when choosing the best Lawrenceville DUI Lawyer.

 - Have your blood sample retested (if you took a blood test, of course).

 - Make sure your DUI Attorney in Lawrenceville investigates the legitimacy of your traffic stop.
 Law enforcement must have reasonable, articulable suspicion that you committed a crime or traffic violation.

 - Your qualified Lawrenceville DUI Lawyer should investigate what led to the request for a breath, blood, or urine test and your subsequent arrest.
 Law enforcement must have a reasonable belief that you were driving while under the influence of alcohol or drugs.

 - What was the timeline of events?
 Police officers have to perform testing within particular guidelines.

 - Is the sample of blood or urine yours?
 Your attorney should check the labeling to make the sample is yours.

 Know Your Rights